vasilisp/lingograph/README.md

 An **actor** is a component that processes conversation history and generates responses.
 Actors can be:

-- OpenAI-powered agents with system prompts
+- OpenAI LLM invocations with system prompts
 - Custom implementations with specialized behavior

 OpenAI-based actors can seamlessly invoke Go functions.
 These functions receive